ALittle-John/automated_tests/README.md

 # automated_tests

 This repository will be used to do automated tests with Robot Framework and Cypress over the same target.
 Duplicating the test for each syntax.
+This project is designed to showcase various types of automation, utilizing basic scripts and structures.

 # Robot Framework